-Two proceedings were filed in California Superior Court for the County of Los Angeles regarding alleged violations of the California Labor Code.
-Both cases were captioned Justin Price v.
-Mistras Group, Inc., one being a purported class action lawsuit on behalf of current and former Mistras employees in California, filed on June 10, 2020, and the other was filed on September 18, 2020, on behalf of the State of California under the California Private Attorney General Act on the basis of the same alleged violations.
-The two cases were consolidated and payment was demanded for all damages, including unpaid wages, and various fines and penalties available under California law.
-On May 4, 2021, the Company agreed to a settlement of all claims in the cases, which was more formally documented pursuant to a settlement agreement completed October 5, 2021, as amended as of May 3, 2022.
-Pursuant to the settlement, the Company agreed to pay \$2.3 million to resolve the allegations in these proceedings and to be responsible for the employer portion of payroll taxes on the amount of the settlement allocated to wages.
-The settlement as agreed upon by the parties received final court approval on September 26, 2022, and the Company paid the settlement proceeds and related payroll taxes to the claims administrator in the fourth quarter of 2022.
-The Company recorded expense of approximately \$1.6 million during the three months ended March 31, 2021 related to this settlement, which is in addition to expense of \$0.8 million the Company recorded during the three months ended December 31, 2020.
+Company, captioned Justin Price State of Arizona v.
+Mistras Group, Inc., one being a purported class action lawsuit on behalf of current and former Mistras employees in California, Naiman Phoenix, Ltd., filed on June 10, 2020 February 27, 2024, and in the other was filed on September 18, 2020, on behalf Superior Court of the State of California under the California Private Attorney General Act on the basis Arizona for Maricopa County, CV 2024-003866.
+The Complaint alleges various violations of the same alleged violations.
+Arizona environmental laws and regulations in connection with the operation of the Mistras Arizona testing facility in Phoenix, Arizona.
+The two cases were consolidated complaint seeks injunctive relief, the closing of a chromic acid plating line and payment was demanded for all damages, including unpaid wages, air scrubber, implementation of a site assessment plan approved by the DEQ, corrective and various fines remedial action to bring the facility in compliance, and penalties available under California law.
+On May 4, 2021, costs and penalties.
+Mistras Arizona and the Company agreed to a settlement have also received notice of all claims violations from the DEQ for the violations of Arizona environmental laws and regulations and from the Maricopa County Department of Air Quality for violation of various regulations regarding air quality.
+This matter is in the cases, which was more formally documented pursuant to a settlement agreement completed October 5, 2021, as amended as of May 3, 2022.
+Pursuant to the settlement, early stages and the Company agreed is unable to pay \$2.3 million to resolve the allegations in these proceedings and to be responsible for the employer portion of payroll taxes on assess the amount of the settlement allocated to wages.
+The settlement as agreed upon by the parties received final court approval on September 26, 2022, and liability the Company paid the settlement proceeds and related payroll taxes to the claims administrator in the fourth quarter of 2022.
+The Company recorded expense of approximately \$1.6 million during the three months ended March 31, 2021 related to this settlement, which is in addition to expense of \$0.8 million the Company recorded during the three months ended December 31, 2020, or Mistras Arizona may incur.